xli1224/stephenmcd.github.com/_posts/2011-07-30-rails-quick-start-for-djangonauts.md

 </tr>
 </table>

-Not all of these pairings are a perfect one-to-one match conceptually, but should good enough to get an overall view of what each concept is within each framework.
+Not all of these pairings are a perfect one-to-one match conceptually, but should be good enough to get an overall view of what each concept is within both frameworks.